SeldonIO/seldon-core/docs/source/contents/inference/index.md

  * For REST requests add HTTP headers prefixe with `X-`
  * For gRPC requests add meatdata with keys starting with `X-`

-You can also do this with the seldon CLI by setting headers with the `--header` argument (and also showing response headers with the `--show-headers` argument)
+You can also do this with the Seldon CLI by setting headers with the `--header` argument (and also showing response headers with the `--show-headers` argument)

 ```
 seldon pipeline infer --show-headers --header X-foo=bar tfsimples \